-Summer break is coming to an end and as students prepare to return to college or their post-secondary program, they may become anxious about a plethora of issues like being away from family and friends, adjusting to a new routine, or just letting go of their free time.
+As the season's change and students prepare to return to school, college, or post-secondary programs, it's not uncommon to feel anxious about a plethora of issues like being away from family and friends, adjusting to new routines, or just change in general.

 Learning to properly transition into a new environment is key during this time, especially for teens and young adults on the autism spectrum or with learning differences.

-At College Internship Program (CIP) we value a work/life balance; breaks are necessary and beneficial to our students' growth towards independence.
+At College Internship Program (CIP) we value a work/life balance; breaks are necessary and beneficial for young adults with autism and learning differences and their growth towards independence.
 Our students work hard to focus on their academic classes, programming modules, internships, employment and social opportunities.
 We encourage our students to strive for consistency during transitions.
-Young adults in general tend to feel uncomfortable with change and with our student population, if put in an unfamiliar situation, it may cause anxiety, stress and an overwhelming flood of emotions.
+Young adults in general tend to feel uncomfortable with change and our student population, if put in an unfamiliar situation, may be prone to anxiety, stress, and/or becoming overwhelming and stuck.

-Falling behind on daily routines such as hygiene, schedules (wake-ups/bedtime) and meal times can be detrimental to students and their progress.
-Here are some strategies to keep in mind to promote a smooth transition.
+Falling behind on daily routines such as hygiene, schedules (wake-ups/bedtime), and meal times can be detrimental to students and their progress.
+Here are some strategies to keep in mind to promote a smooth transition process for when change happens.
 These activities of daily living are important to practice and strengthen all year long.

 Here are some great questions to ask your student: